 We all have our favorite sets and some of us use different sets with different character builds or even for using specific spells.
 For an example when I cast my exploding red ball spell, I like to take a flaming red die to do it.

-You can make all kinds of crazy combinations with dice sets and that’s why there is a lot of personal preference.
+You can make all kinds of crazy combinations with them and that’s why there is a lot of personal preference.

 But what happens after you like a set for its appearance?